Partnering to support strong student outcomes

 Our programs are designed to help meet curriculum requirements and the FISO/NSW Wellbeing Framework.

-We work closely with schools and early years partners to deliver programs that address the needs of students, understanding that such needs may vary significantly between the communities we work with.
+We work closely with schools to deliver programs that address the needs of students, understanding that such needs may vary significantly between the communities we work with.

-Ardoch’s Education Volunteers are placed into early years centres, primary and secondary school classrooms and provide one-on-one or group literacy support.
+Ardoch’s Education Volunteers are placed in primary and secondary school classrooms and provide one-on-one or group literacy support.

 Published authors deliver book-writing workshops to students at our partner primary schools.
 Children develop skills in writing, composition, and individual expression through creativity.